apache/spark/docs/security.md

   <td><code>spark.network.crypto.cipher</code></td>
   <td>AES/CTR/NoPadding</td>
   <td>
     Cipher mode to use.
-Defaults "AES/CTR/NoPadding".
-Also supports "AES/GCM/NoPadding"
+Defaults "AES/CTR/NoPadding" for backward compatibility, which is not authenticated.
+    Recommended to use "AES/GCM/NoPadding", which is an authenticated encryption mode.
   </td>
   <td>4.0.0</td>
 </tr>